-- A. Compatibility with the city's comprehensive plan; - B. Compliance with all applicable design and development standards contained in this title and other applicable regulations; - C. Availability and accessibility of adequate public services such as roads, sanitary and storm sewer, and water to serve the site at the time development is to occur, unless otherwise provided for by the applicable regulations; - D. Adequate provisions are made for other public and private services and utilities, parks and trails (e.g., provide copies of private covenant documents); - E. Adequate provisions are made for maintenance of public utilities; and - F. All relevant statutory codes, regulations, ordinances and compliance with the same.
+- A. Compatibility with the city's comprehensive plan; - This project is compatible with the City's latest Comprehensive Plan by providing additional school capacity in an area planned for urban growth.
+The project also assists with providing public roadway, water, sanitary sewer, and park infrastructure in the project's vicinity.
+The project also strives to minimize impacts to environmentally sensitive areas. - B. Compliance with all applicable design and development standards contained in this title and other applicable regulations; - This project is believed to meet all applicable code requirements as identified by the City in the Pre-Application Notes. - C. Availability and accessibility of adequate public services such as roads, sanitary and storm sewer, and water to serve the site at the time development is to occur, unless otherwise provided for by the applicable regulations; - The District will construct a new half-width arterial roadway along the school's frontage, and is also partnering with the City to bring public water and sanitary sewer to the project site.

+- Adequate provisions are made for other public and private services and utilities, parks and trails (e.g., provide copies of private covenant documents); This project includes a new trail system (in lieu of a public sidewalk) as well as making a parcel available for a potential future park and/or trailhead. - Adequate provisions are made for maintenance of public utilities; and All new public utilities installed with this project will be dedicated to the City for future maintenance responsibilities. - F. All relevant statutory codes, regulations, ordinances and compliance with the same.
 The review and decision of the city shall be in accordance with the provisions of CMC Chapter 18.55 Administration and Procedures.